 For example, Snap Inc. spends considerable resources and investment on architecture that powers its products, such as optimizing the delivery of billions of videos to millions of people around the world every day.

-In this article, we will look at and compare the research and development spending of several social media companies, including Facebook, Twitter, Snap and Pinterest.
+In this article, we will look at and compare the research and development (R&D) spending of several social media companies, including Meta, Twitter, Snap, and Pinterest.

-Other than the R&D spending itself, we also will look at other R&D-related metrics, including the R&D spending to revenue ratio, R&D spending to total expenditure ratio as well as the share-based compensation included in the R&D.
+Other than the R&D spending itself, we also will look at other R&D-related metrics, including the R&D spending to revenue ratio, R&D spending to total expenditure ratio as well as the R&D spending as share-based compensation ratio.

 Therefore, let’s keep going!

-When we combine the R&D spending of all social media companies into the chart above, Facebook seems to be the only company that is spending tens of billions of dollars on research and development.
+When we put the R&D spending of all social media companies into a single chart shown above, Meta Platforms’ R&D spending seems to be far exceeding that of other social media companies.

-For other companies, their R&D spending pales in comparison to that of Facebook.
+For other social media players, their R&D spending pales in comparison with that of Meta.

-For example, Twitter, Snap and Pinterest’s R&D expenditure has not even reached the $2 billion mark as of fiscal 2020.
+For example, Twitter, Snap and Pinterest’s R&D expenditure is still far below the $5 billion threshold as shown in the chart above.

-On the contrary, Facebook’s annual R&D figure has already surpassed $18 billion as of fiscal 2020, a figure that is at least 18X higher than the closest contender.
+On the contrary, Meta’s R&D cost reached a massive $35 billion in fiscal 2022, a figure that is nearly 18X higher than the nearest contender.

-Without Facebook, we can see a much clearer picture of the R&D spending of smaller social media players such as Twitter, Snap and Pinterest.
+Without Meta included in the chart, we can see a much clearer picture of the R&D spending of smaller social media players such as Twitter, Snapchat, and Pinterest.